 Horseshoe Bend is a part of the Colorado River that bends in a nearly symmetrical horseshoe shape.
 Visiting Horseshoe Bend is free as long as you arrive early enough to snag a spot in the free parking lot.
 I recommend making Horseshoe Bend your first stop of the day so you can avoid paying $20 to park in a privately owned overflow parking lot.

 After your morning visit to Horseshoe Bend, take a tour of Antelope Canyon, which is a world-famous slot canyon.
 A slot canyon is a long, narrow passage eroded through rock.
 The ones in Page are some of the world’s most beautiful.
 You have to take a tour to explore Antelope Canyon, but it’s worth every penny.
 I recommend visiting Canyon-X with Taadidiin Tours, which costs $38.19 per person.
-This is less expensive than visiting the more popular Upper and Lower Antelope Canyons, there are fewer crowds and it’s easier to get last-minute tickets for Canyon-X.
+This is less expensive than visiting the more popular Upper and Lower Antelope Canyons, there are fewer crowds and it’s easier to get last-minute tickets for Canyon-X. You can find more information about tours here.

 When it comes to accommodation, there are no luxury hotels in Page, Arizona.
 The hotels and motels in the area are budget-friendly and have plenty of free parking.
 The restaurants in Page are also casual and inexpensive.